 - Refuse to consider public assistance income the same way as other income.

 - Discount income because of your sex or marital status.
-For example, a creditor cannot count a man's salary at 100 percent and a woman's at 75 percent.
-A creditor may not assume a woman of childbearing age will stop working to raise children.
+For example, a creditor cannot count a man's salary at 100 percent and a woman's at 75 percent or assume a woman of childbearing age will stop working to raise children.

 - Discount or refuse to consider income because it comes from part-time employment or pension, annuity, or retirement benefits programs.

 - Refuse to consider regular alimony, child support, or separate maintenance payments.
 A creditor may ask you to prove you have received this income consistently.